Project code

 Applications are invited for a self-funded, 3 year full-time or 6 year part-time PhD project.

-The PhD will be based in the Dental Academy and will be supervised by Dr Mahdi Mutahar (University of Portsmouth) and Professor Anwesha Sarkar (University of Leeds).
+The PhD will be based in the School of Dental, Health and Care Professions and will be supervised by Dr Mahdi Mutahar (University of Portsmouth) and Professor Anwesha Sarkar (University of Leeds).

 The work on this project will: